MatheAss 9.0Analysis

 The function term is entered together with the range and the accuracy of examination and the angle mode.

-The range of examination is the interval, in which the function is examined in regard of zeros, extremes and points of inflection.
-It must not be too large, as this consequently increases the step investigating the function in regard of reversal of sign.
+The range is the interval in which the function is examined with respect of zeros, extremes and inflection points.
+It should not be too large, as this will increase the step size of the function check for sign reversal.

 Output

-The derivations ƒ' and ƒ" of ƒ are determined by means of symbolic calculus according to the usual derivative rules.
+The derivatives ƒ' and ƒ" of ƒ are determined by means of symbolic calculus according to the usual derivative rules.
 If problems arise, the derivatives can be switched off.
-Then, the derivatives will be done numerically.
+Then the derivatives are calculated numerically.
 The differential quotients df(x)/dx are replaced by the difference quotients Δƒ(x)/Δx with a small Δx.

-Zeros, local maxima, local minima and the points of inflection of the function in the investigated range are issued.
+Zeros, local maxima, local minima and the inflection points of the function in the examined range are output.

 Gaps in the domain of definition are not recognized by the program, simply because they often don't lie within the number domain or are skipped, due to the binary arithmetic.
-For this reason, extremes or points of inflection can be indicated there by mistake.
+For this reason, extremes or inflection points can be indicated there by mistake.

-What was told about the gaps in the domain of a definition is also valid for the continuity and for the existence of a derivative of ƒ, ƒ' and ƒ".
+What was told about the gaps in the domain of a definition is also valid for the continuity and for the existence of the derivatives of ƒ, ƒ' and ƒ".
 Inevitably, the user himself / herself will have to make some effort.

 Example: